By Jurriaan Plesman, BA (PSYCH), Post Grad Dip Clin Nutr

 The person who is suddenly struck with a mood disorder usually is not aware that what he believes triggered his “mental illness” is not so much an environmental stress situation, but rather an undiagnosed underlying biochemical disorder, reaching a breaking point.
 Mood disorders are often accompanied by delusions, just as in the more serious mental illnesses.
 We are genetically programmed to link our feelings and emotions to our immediate environment – present or past.
 In psychological jargon it is called Psychological Projection.
 Thus a negative self-image ” I am no good” soon becomes “people think I am no good”.
 If we have problem controlling our anger, it is always “the other person who makes me feel angry”.

-False believes are usually triggered by stress hormones, as a result of some internal (endogenous) biochemical abnormality.
+False beliefs – such as delusions and hallucinations – are usually triggered by stress hormones, as a result of some internal (endogenous) biochemical abnormality.
 A phobic reaction to a lift deludes the sufferer into thinking, that the elevator causes the anxiety reaction.
 It is often a delusion to think that a low self-esteem is the cause of depression, whereas in fact it may be simply one of the symptoms.
 We are often deluded into thinking that our anxieties and depressions are caused by stressful childhood experiences that has imprinted a “deeply” learned reaction patterns of learned behaviour stemming from the past.
 A “traumatic event” in PTSD is often mistaken to be the cause of the illness, instead of being a symptom.
 It is not difficult for an unscrupulous therapist to unwittingly reinforce these false beliefs and delusions to justify their “theory” of therapy.

 In short, if you want to treat people for “mood disorders”;